darksunstealth/Finthenticate/README.md

 ---

-## 🌐 License
+## 🧰 Stack

-MIT.
-Do whatever you want.
-But don’t be evil.
-Or slow.
-Or both.
+- Fastify + Node.js
+- React (frontend)
+- Redis (pipelined)
+- RabbitMQ
+- WebSocket (wss-server)
+- Winston Logger
+- Docker & K8s

 ---

+## 💡 Use Cases

+- Blazing fast login with realtime response
+- Realtime user tracking and session awareness
+- Multi-client management and message routing
+- Fraud detection and prevention (WIP)

+---

+## 📜 License

+MIT — Free to use, modify, scale.
+Don’t be slow.
+Or dishonest.

+---

-## ⚡ Final Word
+## ⭐ Final Words

-> If this project helps you save time, close deals, get users or sleep better...
+> Built by one, to be used by many.
+> Not made by a squad with Jira, but by a mind that never stops.

-> Drop a ⭐ and share it with someone building the next big thing.
+If you liked it, drop a ⭐ and share it.

-**Built by a man with a vision, not a team with a Jira board.**